philippelt/netatmo-api-python/usage.md

 )
 ```

 In this example, no init parameters are supplied to ClientAuth, the library is supposed to have been customized with the required values (see §2).
-The user must have nammed the sensors indoor and outdoor through the Web interface (or any other name as long as the program is requesting the same name).
+The user must have named the sensors indoor and outdoor through the Web interface (or any other name as long as the program is requesting the same name).

 The Netatmo design is based on stations (usually the in-house module) and modules (radio sensors reporting to a station, usually an outdoor sensor).